 AREA OF PRACTICE

-Blair M. Rinne is an associate in Brown Rudnick’s White Collar Defense & Government Investigations Group.
-As a member of the White Collar Group, Blair advises clients on complex internal investigations and represents corporations and individuals in criminal and civil investigations and related litigation.
+Blair Rinne is an associate in Brown Rudnick’s White Collar Defense & Government Investigations group in the Boston office.
+As a member of the White Collar group, Blair advises clients on complex internal investigations and represents corporations and individuals in criminal and civil investigations and related litigation.
 Blair’s dual law and business degrees provide her with a unique understanding of her clients’ business interests and the impact of litigation.

 Blair is a member of the Boston Bar Association’s 2019-2020 Public Interest Leadership Program, a 14-month program that addresses specific public service and community challenges.
 She has also maintained an active pro bono practice, with a focus on immigration matters in partnership with Kids in Need of Defense (“KIND”).
 Blair has also participated in KIND’s Expert Panel alongside other attorneys in the Boston area.

 While at Boston College Law School, Blair was a Note Editor for the Journal of Law & Social Justice (formerly the Third World Law Journal).
 She was also a teaching assistant for a Legal Reasoning, Research, and Writing course, where she taught legal citations to first year law students and supervised the students in oral advocacy exercises.

 Prior to law school, Blair worked as a litigation clerk at Finnegan, an intellectual property law firm, where she assisted with a complex patent infringement trial and prepared for numerous depositions.